theabhishek07/Object_Oriented_Programming/LAB_WORK/README.md

 ## TITLE: *Collections*

-1. Write a program for the following:
+1. Write a program for the following: -

 * Read all elements from ArrayList by using Iterator.
 * Create duplicate object of an ArrayList instance.
 * Reverse ArrayList content.

-2. Write a program for the following HashMap
+2. Write a program for the following HashMap: -

 * find whether specified key exists or not.
 * find whether specified value exists or not
 * get all keys from the given HashMap
 * get all key-value pair as Entry objects

-3. Write a program for the following HashSet
+3. Write a program for the following HashSet:-

 * copy another collection object to HashSet object.
 * delete all entries at one call from HashSet